Sunday, March 14, 2010

 I arrived at the PSAS dark site a good half-hour before Sunset, earlier than I normally would be moved to show up when toting “just” Charity.
 Ya see, my goal wasn’t just to scan some deep sky delights with the 5-inch MCT, but to report on a couple of astro-ware programs, Stellarium and RTGUI, I thought y’all might like to hear about.
 Using ‘em to drive Charity to her targets seemed peculiarly appropriate since they, like she, represent the simpler side of amateur astronomy life.
 Anyhoo, I got out to Tanner Williams early so I’d have plenty o’ time to set up table/laptop/laptop shelter before dark.

 I centered that with some difficulty, and she moved on to Rigel.
 I lined that up as well, though, as with Capella that wasn’t so easy.
 Why?
-I don’t know about your Autostar, but I find that if I don’t use Charity’s for a while (the last time, I’ll admit, being about a year ago), the buttons require you to mash ‘em like the dadgummed Incredible Hulk before they’ll “register.”
-After a little use, they become easier again, but, initially, trying to precisely center a star given that and Charity’s inevitable backlash ain’t no picnic.
+I don’t know about your Autostar, but I find that, coming up on four years of use, the buttons now require me to mash ‘em like the dadgummed Incredible Hulk before they’ll “register.”
+Trying to precisely center a star given that and Charity’s drive backlash ain’t no picnic.
 I got ‘er done, though, and Missy claimed “alignment successful.”